GO0dspeed/Socom2-SteamDeck/README.md

 In order to bind a crouch/stand there are a few options.
 The author used the following steps

-- Bind Pressure MOdifier to SL-0/LeftStick and set the modifier to 0.20x
+- Bind Pressure Modifier to SDL-0/LeftStick and set the modifier to 0.20x

 - Enable the back grip buttons in the controller settings on game mode